canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 ### Text

 For coherence in text inside code snippets, notes and survey with paragraphs, each end of line is reflected.
-A single end of line create a line return (*br*), while an end of line followed by an empty line will delimit pagraphs.
+A single end of line create a line return (*br*), while an end of line followed by an empty line will delimit paragraphs.

 Blocks are delimited as well by an empty line.